 Resources for Registering

 21 CFR part 207 requires licensed medicated feed mills to register annually as drug establishments.
 The window to register is open every year between October 1 and December 31 and is completed electronically using the Medicated Feed Mill Establishment Registration portal below.
-This portal can be used to submit new or updated registrations as well as to de-register a facility.
 Once submitted, registration status can be checked using the Drug Establishments Current Registration Site.
 For technical questions regarding drug establishment registration, including requesting a mill's most recent registration file or de-registering a facility, please contact SPL@fda.hhs.gov.

 - Drug Establishments Current Registration Site (check registration status)